This post may contain affiliate links. Read our disclosure policy.

 - 300 grams eggs about 6 large eggs, at room temperature

 - Preheat the oven.
-Set the oven 350 F / 175 C. Set an oven rack in the middle rack of the oven.
+Set the oven 350 ℉/ 175 ℃.
+Set an oven rack in the middle rack of the oven.
+Note that for all recipes in this website, I am using conventional oven (no fan).

 - Bake the cakes.Bake for 45 to 50 minutes, or until a cake tester or toothpick inserted into the centers comes out clean.
 (Note 2)